Stegosauruss/CV/README.md

 ## Profile

 After being a mathematics teacher for 10 years, it was time for a new challenge so I signed up to a software engineer bootcamp.
 I thrived studying at Makers Academy, particularly during tech tests and while working collaboratively in group projects.
-Now I'm eager to jump to the next stage by participating in building larger scale commercial products.
+Currently learning typescript and working on my own projects but I'm eager to get involved in building larger scale commercial products.

 #### Key Skills
 - JavaScript/React